yurigbur/iam-brute/README.md

                         errors and "DEBUG" prints infos for all requests --threads THREADS     Number of threads (Default 25) --no-banner           Hides banner
-  --context CONTEXT     Path to a context file that is used to obtain parameters for the requests
+  --context CONTEXT     relativ path to a context file that is used to obtain parameters for the requests --output OUTPUT       relativ path to the output file --output-format {json,text}
+                        format of the output

 ```